-We're working on a safer option for people who cycle along Totara Street so they can choose to ride off the road, away from heavy vehicles.
+Providing a safer option for people who cycle along Totara Street so they can choose to ride off the road, away from heavy vehicles.

 On 21 September 2021 Waka Kotahi approved the partnership funding for the Totara Street safety upgrade and works started in October 2021.
-Working together with Fulton Hogan we aim to minimise disruption to business operations and traffic.

 What’s the urgent safety risk?